JetBrains/intellij-sdk-docs/topics/tutorials/custom_language_support/quick_fix.md

 ## Update the Annotator
 When a `badProperty` annotation is created, the `badProperty.registerFix()` method in [`SimpleAnnotator`](%gh-sdk-samples%/simple_language_plugin/src/main/java/org/intellij/sdk/language/SimpleAnnotator.java) is called.
-This method call registers the `SimpleCreatePropertyQuickFix` as the Intention Action for the Intellij Platform to use to correct the problem.
+This method call registers the `SimpleCreatePropertyQuickFix` as the Intention Action for the IntelliJ Platform to use to correct the problem.

 ```java
 ```